jaydray1/showcase/README.md

 <img src="https://devmounta.in/img/logowhiteblue.png" width="250" align="right">

+#What I Learned

+* Methods: put methods in the CLASS, outside of the CONSTRUCTOR function, which contains the STATE object.
+Remember, you need to call <code>super();</code> before you can create the state object using object literal syntax
+* DOM: there are native JavaScript objects like event that you can pass through HTML and use in your methods.
+Look through the event listeners like onClick and onChange to get a better idea of what events you reference
+* JSX: you can insert JavaScript directly into your HTML element in your component by using curly <code> { } </code> braces.

 # Project Summary

 In this project we will create a react application that solves computer science toy problems and showcases them in a feed.
 The file structure has already been created for us but none of the functionality works.
 At the end of this project you should have an understanding of the following topics: